alejandraavitia03/MovieRecommenderProject/README.md

 		* Ratings
 * Output:
 	With the given input we will return the user a customized feed for them and display other users reviews and ratings.
- > * What are the two design patterns you will be using?
-For each design pattern you must explain in 4-5 sentences:
+* Design patterns we will be using:
+	* Abstract Factory:

+	* Visitor Pattern:

- >   * Why you picked this pattern and what feature you will implement with it
+ 	* Why you picked this pattern and what feature you will implement with it
  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
  >   * Why the chosen design pattern will lead to a good solution to that problem
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.